Sale!

 Mount: Software Bisque Paramount MEII

-Location: Adler Earth and Sky Observatory, Jackson WY
+Location: HST & Adler Earth and Sky Observatory, Jackson WY

 Acquisition: MaxIm DL TheSkyX, SBIG STi guiding